-Our common stock and Warrants are listed on Nasdaq under the symbols "KITT" and "KITTW".
+Our Common Stock and Warrants are listed on Nasdaq under the symbols "KITT" and "KITTW".

-SELLING STOCKHOLDERS
+SELLING SECURITYHOLDERS

-The shares of Common Stock being offered by the Selling Stockholders are those previously issued to the Selling Stockholders in connection with the Business Combination.
-We are registering the shares of Common Stock in order to permit the Selling Stockholders to offer the shares for resale from time to time.
-Except for the ownership of the shares of Common Stock, the Selling Stockholders have not had any material relationship with us within the past three years.
+The shares of Common Stock being offered by the Selling Securityholders are those previously issued to the Selling Securityholders in connection with the Business Combination.
+We are registering the shares of Common Stock in order to permit the Selling Securityholders to offer the shares for resale from time to time.
+Except for the ownership of the shares of Common Stock and as described under the above section titled "Certain Relationships and Related Party Transactions," the Selling Securityholders have not had any material relationship with us within the past three years.